aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/htmlsaveoptions/resourcefolderalias/_index.md

 ---
 title: HtmlSaveOptions.ResourceFolderAlias
 second_title: Aspose.Words for .NET API Reference
 description: HtmlSaveOptions property.
 Specifies the name of the folder used to construct URIs of all resources written into an HTML document.
-Default is an empty string in C#
+Default is an empty string in C#.
 type: docs
 weight: 430
 url: /net/aspose.words.saving/htmlsaveoptions/resourcefolderalias/